Mint-System/Odoo-Apps-Vertical-SaaS/license_subscription/tests/TEST_INSTRUCTIONS.rst

 - Return to sale order and change the next invoice date
 - Check if the licenses have been updated accordingly

-Renew:
+Renew and cancel:
-- Create a new sale order
+- Create a new sale order for "Deco Addict"
 - Add product "software license" and recurrence yearly
-- Set customer reference and confirm the order
+- Set customer reference "OCAD" and confirm the order
 - Click on Renew
 - Check if license is linked with the new order
-- Cancel the new order and return
+- Cancel the new order and return to the original sale order
-- Check if license is linked
+- Check if license is linked back

+Close:
+- On the sale order click on renew
+- Confirm the renewal order
+- Return the original order that has been locked
+- Ensure no new license has been created